JamieBort/Learning-Directory/README.md

 The `Projects` directory will house ....

+---
 ## Table of Contents

 [Introduction To AJAX With jQuery](https://github.com/JamieBort/LearningDirectory/tree/master/IntroductionToAJAXWithjQuery)

 [Testing](https://github.com/JamieBort/LearningDirectory/tree/master/Testing)
 description: For my exploration of code testing.

+---
+## Other files and directories

+The [.vscode](https://github.com/JamieBort/LearningDirectory/tree/master/.vscode) directory.
+This was created when I modified some changes in Visual Studio Code, I think.

+The [.gitignore](https://github.com/JamieBort/LearningDirectory/blob/master/.gitignore) file.
+This lists all the file types that I do not want this repo to track.

+The [node_modules](https://github.com/JamieBort/LearningDirectory/tree/master/node_modules) directory.
+I am pretty sure this directory was created when I attempted to use dotenv for my website work in this repo.

+The [package.json]() file.
+This one doesn't currently exist.
+But since there's a `node_modules` directory I expect this one to exist.
+There is a `package-lock.json` file so this is another reason I expect the `package.json` to exist.